Kristina01111000/Drws_site/README.md

 - Peepso issue with version numbers fixed? -> not on monday
-- Check that all 30 day challenges are switched to the tabulator
-- Finish changing scorecard to tabulator on the google doc

   should be getting 1099 soon, not yet, ask on thursday